syncfusion-content/blazor-docs/blazor/gantt-chart/webassembly-performance.md

 }
 ```

-> The [PreventRender](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.SfGantt-1.html#Syncfusion_Blazor_Gantt_SfGantt_1_PreventRender_System_Boolean_) method accepts Boolean argument that accepts true or false to disable or enable rendering respectively.
+> The [PreventRender](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.SfGantt-1.html#Syncfusion_Blazor_Gantt_SfGantt_1_PreventRender_System_Boolean_) method accepts the Boolean argument that accepts true or false to disable or enable rendering respectively.
-This method can be used only after the Gantt component completed initial rendering.
+This method can be used only after the Gantt component completed the initial rendering.
 Calling this method during initial rendering will not have any effect.